 ’13th’ takes an in-depth look at the prison system in the USA and how it reveals the nation’s history of racial inequality.
 The documentary touches on slavery, the civil rights movement, the Civil Rights Act of 1964, Richard M. Nixon, Reagan’s declaration of the war on drugs and much more.
 This documentary is an excellent summary of American History.
 Although it interviews a lot of experts and gives you a massive amount of facts and statistics, it never feels like a lecture.
 Besides being highly informative, it is entertaining and is also quite inspiring.
 Despite your political view or nationality, this documentary should be watched by everyone.

 18. Dirty Money (2018)

-A coming-of-age documentary series which essentially highlights the levels of corruption among the big corporates and the way “dirty money” is being pumped into the economy, without even the Governments or law enforcement agencies knowing it.
+This is an intriguing coming-of-age documentary series that essentially highlights the levels of corruption among the big corporates and the way “dirty money” is being pumped into the economy, without even the Governments or law enforcement agencies knowing it.
 The various issues covered in each episode range from emission scandals to pharma, from money laundering, drug cartels to large-scale corruption in the corporate sector.
 Notably, Donald Trump is also covered in the final episode of the series.
 ‘Dirty Money’ had a 100% approval rating on Rotten Tomatoes and provides a powerful outlook on the ethical dark-side of the economy we live in.